erizov/Professor/semester_7/lecture_39_operating_systems/memory_management/README.md

 ## Introduction

-Memory Management is a fundamental concept in operating systems fundamentals.
+Memory Management addresses concept in operating systems fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: OS techniques for allocating and managing computer memory among processes.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below